 Storm Bert map: When and where UK will be hit by snow and winds after Met Office issue weather warning

-The majority of the UK will be facing at least one weather warning in the days to come
+Storm Bert map: When and where UK will be hit by snow and winds after Met Office issue weather warnings

+Nearly 400 areas at risk of flooding as Storm Bert brings torrential rains and ‘rapid thaw’ of up to 40cm of snow

 Your support helps us to tell the story